 A rare and natural apple green coloured diamond, the Dresden dates back to 1722.
 It is a 41 carat diamond that turned green after exposure to natural radioactive materials.
 The Dresden is a unique and rare diamond because its green colour is true throughout the entire diamond, instead of a skin-like coating similar to other green diamonds.
 The diamond is on display at Dresden Castle in Germany.

-If you would like a gold appraisal service in Toronto, or to sell your jewellery and diamonds, contact Pinto Gold today!
+If you would like a gold appraisal service in Toronto, or to sell your jewellery and/or diamonds, contact Pinto Cash For Gold and Jewellery Buyers, or visit us in our Midtown Toronto location at 2570 Yonge Street today!